argentini/Argentini.Duid/README.md

 # DUID: The high entropy, web-friendly, globally unique identifier

-DUID is a fully-featured replacement for GUIDs (Globally Unique Identifiers) that is more compact, web-friendly, and provides more entropy than GUIDs.
-I created this UUID type as a replacement for GUIDs in my projects, improving on GUID shortcomings.
+DUID is a fully-featured replacement for GUIDs (Globally Unique Identifiers).
+They are more compact, web-friendly, and provide more entropy than GUIDs.
+I created this UUID type as a replacement for GUIDs in my projects, improving on several GUID shortcomings.

 I pronounce it *doo-id*, but it can also be pronounced like *dude*, which is by design :)